crystalsand10/MGT_docs/source/installation.rst

 2. Python and pip
 ------------------

+Python3 can be installed by following instructions on its website: https://www.python.org

+Pip3 (python's package manager) can be installed by following instructions on its website: https://pip.pypa.io/en/stable/

-With python3 installed, install the following libraries as:
+Then use pip3 to install the following libraries (substituting <library_name> for the libraries listed below):

 ``pip3 install <library_name>``

-where library name, is one of the following.
+Libraries:

 * django
 * django-registration